Dordogne - Cave Art

 Our first visit is to Cougnac, two caves are found here which contain the claw-marks of cave bears and fascinating stalactite and stalagmite formations.
 We also see paintings of mammoths, ibex, human type figures and three megaloceros, many of which take advantage of the natural shapes of the cave wall.
 Continue to Pech Merle, with painted black outlines of aurochs, mammoth, spotted-horses, geometric shapes and handprints.
 This cave reveals a full repertoire of cave art techniques and material - it is truly thought-provoking and an unforgettable experience.

-This morning, we transfer to the airport for our return flight home.
+This morning, we transfer to the airport for our return flight to London.

 Tour dates & prices

 - Local travel aboard a private air-conditioned coach

 - Meals as per the itinerary, wine and tea or coffee with dinner

 - Entries to all sites as per the itinerary

 |18 April 2023||ADOR230418||18 April 2023 (Tuesday)||23 April 2023 (Sunday)||Dr Paul Bahn||£2,885

 |Book your trip|